tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 Now, I want to make it perfectly clear that paying that chapel a visit was, indeed, not on my to-do list.
 I had been perfectly honest about that, which in turn puts Rosa's aura-reading abilities into serious question.
 My mind was busy with something else.

 See, calling in sick is a normal thing.
 People do it constantly.
+I myself am somewhat of a grandmaster in the delicate art of being absent.
 It is one of the most unremarkable events in the history of employment.
 And under any other circumstances, I would have accepted it at face value, filed it under "not my concern," and moved on with my shift.

 But this was EverSafe.
 And at EverSafe, unremarkable events have a habit of retroactively becoming extremely remarkable.